KeRNeLith/Here/src/Here/Result/README.md

 # Result

 The `Result` is a structure that encapsulates treatments results.
-It provides an enhanced return state for methods that improves the code semantic and allow to react based on this state.
+It provides an enhanced return state for methods that improves the code semantic and allows to react based on this state.
 This can be useful when trying to implement a clear and simple error handling.
 What you just have to do to use it is to put a using like this for basic implementation: